cristhosebyrasp/Intro_to_Django/spet1.md

 # Python Installation

-Starting by downloading and installing the latest version of <a href="https://www.python.org/downloads/">Python interpreter on your computer.</a>
+Starting by downloading and installing the latest version of <a href="https://www.python.org/downloads/">Python interpreter</a> on your computer.

 # Django Installation